Timeline of the Sudanese civil war (2023): 29 April

 Heavy fighting continued in Khartoum and other warzones as Hemedti said insisted he would not negotiate with the SAF until the fighting stops and reiterated his accusations against the SAF donning RSF uniforms to blame them for atrocities committed during the war.
 Meanwhile, trenches were reported to have been set up in Khartoum by both sides as street-by-street fighting continued.

 30 April

 The SAF announced it was launching an all-out attack to flush out the RSF in Khartoum using air strikes and heavy artillery.
 Drone strikes were reported at RSF positions near a major oil refinery, while video emerged showing a building of the Central Bank of Sudan on fire following heavy fighting.
 The Sudanese police announced it had deployed its Central Reserve Forces in the streets of Khartoum to maintain law and order.
-The unit, which had been sanctioned by the US government for its role in suppressing prodemocracy protests after the 2021 coup, had been warned by the RSF not to intervene in the war.
+The unit, which had been sanctioned by the US government for its role in suppressing pro-democracy protests after the 2021 coup, had been warned by the RSF not to intervene in the war.
 The unit later said that it had arrested 316 "rebels", referring to the RSF.

 Local authorities in Khartoum placed civil servants on open-ended leave.